 This program is sponsored by the Heritage Senior Center of the City of Irving Parks and Recreation Department.
 The Ms. Mature Irving Pageant strives to showcase the talents of senior citizens.
 Its goal is to demonstrate the worth of the senior citizen to the community, and to choose someone "young at heart" to represent the City of Irving at official functions.

 This is a beauty contest held every autumn in which the beauty of the spirit is celebrated.
-The pageant is multi-ethnic, and city wide.
+The pageant is multi-ethnic and citywide.
 You can register through any of the city recreation centers throughout the city.
-Ms. Mature Irving is a pageant for women age 60 and older.
-The pageant consists of three categories: personality, talent, and evening wear.
-We have always enjoyed terrific community support from city officials, area merchants, and civic groups.
+Ms. Mature Irving is a pageant for women age 55 and older.
+The pageant consists of three categories: personality, talent and evening wear.
+The program has always enjoyed terrific community support from city officials, area merchants and civic groups.

-The event's goal is to create greater awareness of the worth of Irving's senior women, and also to promote a positive image of our seniors.
-We would be honored to have ladies from organizations all over the City of Irving, to participate in this year’s pageant.
-There will be some work, but rest assured that there is also fun.
+The event’s goal is to create greater awareness of the worth of Irving’s senior women and promote a positive image of our seniors.
+We would be honored to have ladies from organizations all over the City of Irving to participate in this year’s pageant.
+There will be some work, but rest assured it also is fun.

 If you would like to know more about the pageant or about the Heritage Senior Center, please email Pat Davenport or call (972) 721-2496.